Portrait of Madame de Senonnes: Description

 Marcoz is shown in a seductive and languid pose on a sofa, her hair tightly pulled back.
 She is dressed in a low cut luxurious velvet gown trimmed with ochre, Indian muslin, a blond lace collar, and transparent lace, and with a white cashmere shawl.
 She is painted in bright red and gold colors, against a large, dark circular, mirror, lit by candle light, that reflects the back of her head and, especially, the curve of her neck.
-Her hands, which contain thirteen pale red and green jewel studded ring, caresses a white pillow and handkerchief.
+Her hands, which contain thirteen pale red and green jewel studded rings, caresses a white pillow and handkerchief.
 As with all of Ingres' female portraits, the sitter seems limbless, as if her body was not supported by a bone structure.

 The work is Ingres' first to fully explore the use of a mirror, and the additional spatial space it allows, earlier seen but not as successfully, in the 1805 Mademoiselle Caroline Rivière.

 His signature is written in the business tucked into the edge of the mirror.
 A number of small paper studies survive; the earliest of which show her reclining erotically on a sofa, the later sketches focus on the presentation of her upper body and chest.
 Some art historians have compared it in tone to his Grande Odalisque, which he was working on simultaneously.